Tomo is a statically typed, garbage collected imperative language with

 my_variable = 99

-# Floating point numbers are similar:
+# Floating point numbers are similar, but require a decimal point:

 my_num := 2.0

-say("I have $my_variable and this: $(1 + 2)")
+say("My variable is $my_variable and this is a sum: $(1 + 2)")

 say("

-of a line and continues in an indented region below.
+an indented region below.

 You can have leading spaces after the first line